PageSpeed Insights API Rate Limits

 Quota Increase

 Need more than 25,000 requests/day?
-You can request a quota increase:
+You have options:

 1. Go to APIs & ServicesQuotas